 An Antarctic station has limited trades, plant and equipment, materials and resources, and there can be conflicting priorities for the work program due to science support, station operational requirements, community assistance and the disrupting influence of the weather.
 It will be your responsibility to schedule the daily work tasks of the mechanical team based on the predicted weather and availability of plant and resources to meet not only the works program, but the overall station needs.

-As well as management and supervision, you will perform mechanical work and operate equipment as part of the mechanical team.
-If staying on station as part of the wintering crew you are required to participate in an on-call roster, to respond to out of hours issues – mainly related to the station powerhouse.
+As well as managing the section and leading a small mechanical team (1 to 6 staff), you will also perform some mechanical work and operate equipment as part of the mechanical team.
+As part of the wintering crew you are required to participate in an on-call roster, to respond to out of hours issues – mainly related to the station powerhouse.

-Station Mechanical Supervisors work in winter jobs at Casey, Davis and Mawson stations.
+Station Mechanical Supervisors are 12 month deployments at Casey, Davis or Mawson stations.

 The Australian Antarctic Program’s (AAP) vision is to ensure Antarctica is valued, protected and understood.
 Working with the AAP provides a unique opportunity to experience Antarctica and the Southern Ocean, while supporting world-leading science.

 The AAP aims to support expeditioner growth, professionally and personally, with a focus on wellbeing.
 We strive to employ versatile, proactive and community minded people.
 Expeditioners will need to contribute to a small team and be resilient as they face the challenges of living in an isolated environment.

 For more detailed information about the requirements of the role and the selection process, please see the job description document and link to more information on the application process below.

 - The annual base salary for Station Mechanical Supervisor (while in Australia) is $92,076 per annum ($3,530 per fortnight before tax).

 - Additional allowances totalling $63,437 per annum are payable while working in Antarctica.